olssongerthel/Kalabalik/README.md

 4. Run Kalabalik `node server.js`
 5. Go check it out at `http://localhost:3000` in a browser of choice.

+## Filtering responses
+Kalabalik supports filtering on any database column using pipe delimited values.

+Single filter:
+`/orders?filter=|Status=3`

+Multiple filters:
+`/orders?filter=|Status=3|Dellevererad=1`

+Use 1 or 0 for TRUE/FALSE when filtering.

 ## Project status

 Kalabalik is currently under development and is subject to change.
 Not safe for production use.